 The two-point lighting rig provides a balanced illumination of an object.
 Shown to the right are the views of the standard two-point lighting rig.
 It is called the two-point because there are two points of light.
 The standard two-point lighting rig provides a balanced illumination of untextured objects hanging out there in 3D space.
 This rig is used in real studios for lighting a product, especially a glossy one.

 Both lights are almost the same but do different things.
 Both emulate very wide, soft light by being Hemi.
-In real life, these lights bounce light off the inside of a silver umbrella.
+In the real world, these lights bounce light off the inside of a silver umbrella.

 Notice how we use low Energy to bring out the dimensionality of the sphere; I cannot stress that enough.
 Hard, bright lights actually flatten it and make you squint.
 Soft lights allow your eye to focus.
 We disable specular for right Hemi, so we do not get that shiny forehead or nose.

-The lamp on the left however, lets it be known that it is there by enabling specular; specular flare is that bright spot that is off center above midline on the sphere.
+The lamp on the left however, lets it be known that it is there by enabling specular; specular flare is that bright spot that is off-center above the midline on the sphere.

 Use this rig to give even illumination of a scene, where there is no main focus.
 The Hemi’s will light up background objects and props, so Environment Lighting is not that important.
 At the opposite end of the lighting spectrum are two narrow Spot lights at higher power creating shadows with a hard edge like from a searchlight.